-When we equip NN with both Yager distance- and rank-weights, this performs slightly better on our data than Samworth distance- and rank-weights, but the difference is not significant ($p < 0.25$ accross scaling measures).
-Interestingly, unlike the Samworth kernel, the Yager kernel appears to perform about as well when only used for distance-weights and when used for both distance- and rank-weights.
-Correspondingly, Yager distance-weights perform significantly better than Samworth distance-weights ($p < 0.0053$).
-Thus the main advantage of the Yager kernel is that it enables comparable performance as the Samworth kernel, but is easier to implement, because it does not require the addition of rank-weights and because it is not dependent on the dimensionality of the dataset.
+We now consider the results of the Yager-$\frac{1}{2}$ kernel that we have proposed.
+When we equip NN with both Yager-$\frac{1}{2}$ distance- and rank-weights, this performs slightly better on our data than Samworth distance- and rank-weights, but the difference is not significant ($p < 0.25$ across scaling measures).
+Interestingly, unlike the Samworth kernel, the Yager-$\frac{1}{2}$ kernel appears to perform about as well when only used for distance-weights and when used for both distance- and rank-weights.
+Correspondingly, Yager-$\frac{1}{2}$ distance-weights perform significantly better than Samworth distance-weights ($p < 0.0053$).
+Thus the main advantage of the Yager-$\frac{1}{2}$ kernel is that it enables comparable performance as the Samworth kernel, but is easier to implement, because it does not require the addition of rank-weights and because it is not dependent on the dimensionality of the dataset.

-In contrast, for FNN we obtain comparable performance between Samworth and Yager distance-weights with $r_1$ or $r_2$ scaling, and for FRNN we find that Samworth distance- and rank-weights still perform significantly better than Yager distance- and rank-weights ($p < 0.050$ across scaling measures).
+In contrast, for FNN we obtain comparable performance between Samworth and Yager-$\frac{1}{2}$ distance-weights with $r_1$- or $r_2$-scaling, and for FRNN we find that Samworth distance- and rank-weights still perform significantly better than Yager-$\frac{1}{2}$ distance- and rank-weights ($p < 0.050$ across scaling measures).